 For a true nerd, big theories are interesting to explore and save for clever conversations.
 Especially, if it is something you can actually do in practice - maybe, in your own work?
-Working with L&D you might have heard about the most common educational learning theories: Cognitive theory, Behaviourism, Constructivism, Humanism, and Connectivism.
+Working with L&D, you might have heard about the most common educational learning theories: Cognitive theory, Behaviorism, Constructivism, Humanism, and Connectivism.

 But do you remember what they were all about, and how you can use the theories in practice in your L&D programs?
-Keep reading and get the inspiration.
+Keep reading and get inspired.

 The 5 Educational Learning Theories